webyrd/Barliman/README.md

 All the text in the editor window is black, indicating that all the information in the editor is consistent and valid.
 The definition of `append` is a valid symbolic expression (S-expression), and is indeed a syntactically valid miniScheme definition.
 The test expressions and expected values are syntactically valid, and consistent with each other.

 The editor window displayed in this first screeenshot is similar in spirit to a modern integrated development environment (IDE) that runs tests whenever the code to be tested is modified.

-The remaining screenshots will be more interesting...
+Let's see how we might have gotten to the final version of `append` using Barliman.

 #### screenshot 1: Fully instantiated definition of append

 ![append example 1 -- fully instantiated code](https://github.com/webyrd/Barliman/blob/master/screen_shots/2016_june_03/append/append01.jpg "append example 1 -- fully instantiated code")

-Let's see how we might have gotten to the final version of `append` shown in the first screenshot.
+When we start Barliman, the main editor window is empty.
+We know we want to define `append`, so in true test-drived development style we begin by writing our tests cases.

 #### screenshot 2: